-Ernest Partners supports your company assessing the business, funding and liquidity situation, developing and quantifying possible scenarios for financing your business, choosing the best scenario with your management and shareholders and reaching agreements with banks, institutions, suppliers or other stakeholders
+Ernest Partners supports your company assessing your business, funding and liquidity situation, your business plan and forecasts, developing and quantifying possible scenarios for financing your activities, choosing the best scenario with your management and shareholders and reaching agreements with banks, institutions, debt funds, or other stakeholders.

 Our partners speak both banking and corporate language, ensuring common understanding and clear communication between all stakeholders.
 We facilitate and formulate communication strategies to smoothen the transaction process

 Our profound knowledge of the Belgian finance ecosystem allows us to have a good knowledge (often personal) of parties involved in a transaction: bankers, lawyers, funds, family shareholders.
 Building trust between people is crucial for a successful deal

 Our team has expertise in various types of transactions such as:

 (Real Estate) Lease

 ne pas effacer pas modifier